bbasar/bbasar/README.md

 ###
 👋 Hi, I’m Berna (@bbasar).

-I’m passionate about data science and trying to solve interesting question using data.
+I’m passionate about data science and trying to solve interesting questions using data.

 For any feedback and comments on my notebooks and/or to collaborate, please feel free to reach me at bernabsr2018@gmail.com.